Project

 her B.A. in Psychology from

-Binghamton University, and her M.S.W. from Hunter College School of Social Work.
+her M.S.W. from Hunter College School of Social Work.
 She is a Licensed Master Social Worker.
-She has been part of the staff since 2010.
+She has been part of the staff since 2010 and took over leadership from the founder director, Penny Shaw, in 2023.